Kukaloka1/The-Neural-Press-/README.md

 <p align="center">
   <strong>The Neural Press</strong><br>
-  A newspaper-native intelligence system for the human web and the agent web.
+  Premium editorial infrastructure for a world where both humans and agents read.
 </p>